Brain Tumors in Children

 - Surgery may be used to remove the tumor.
 This is done if the tumor is in an area where surgery can be done safely.
 During surgery, such as craniotomy, healthcare providers will open your child's skull and remove the tumor.
 Surgery is used for both malignant and benign tumors.
 Any brain tumor can grow into another part of the brain and destroy healthy brain tissue.
 The goal of surgery is to remove as much of the tumor as possible.

 - Radiosurgery targets cancer cells without harming healthy brain tissue.
-Your child may need radiosurgery if he has more than one tumor or if he cannot have open surgery, such as a craniotomy.
+Your child may need radiosurgery if he or she has more than one tumor or cannot have open surgery, such as a craniotomy.

 What can I do to manage my child's symptoms?

 - Support your child.
 A brain tumor can change the way your child acts, thinks, and feels.
-His memory, concentration, and ability to learn may decline.
-He may act without thinking or become more emotional.
+His or her memory, concentration, and ability to learn may decline.
+He or she may act without thinking or become more emotional.
 Talk with family and friends about these changes and about continuing care, treatments, and home services.
 Take your child to all follow-up appointments.
-Your child may also need to work with a tutor if he has trouble with schoolwork.
+Your child may also need to work with a tutor if he or she has trouble with schoolwork.

 - Have your child rest as needed.
-He may need more rest than usual, especially after cancer treatment.
+He or she may need more rest than usual, especially after cancer treatment.

 - Do not let your adolescent smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause brain and lung damage.
-Ask his healthcare provider for information if he currently smokes and needs help to quit.
+Ask a healthcare provider for information if your adolescent currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your adolescent's healthcare provider before he uses these products.
+Talk to your adolescent's healthcare provider before he or she uses these products.

 - Have your child eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, lean meats, fish, nuts, and cooked beans.
-Have your child eat small meals if he has any nausea.
-Ask if he needs to be on a special diet.
+Have your child eat small meals if he or she has any nausea.
+Ask if your child needs to be on a special diet.

 - Have your child exercise as directed.
-Exercise can increase your child's energy and help keep his immune system strong.
-Ask your child's healthcare provider how much exercises he needs and which exercises are best for him.
+Exercise can increase your child's energy and help keep his or her immune system strong.
+Ask your child's healthcare provider how much exercise your child needs and which exercises are best for him or her.

 - Take your child to physical, occupational, or speech therapy as directed.
 A physical therapist can help your child build muscle strength and coordination.
 An occupational therapist can help your child find ways to do daily activities more easily.
 A speech therapist can help you if your child's tumor caused problems with speaking.